My Commitments to Education as a Public Good and a Human Right

 Mentorship is a cornerstone to sustaining education and creative communities.
 I regularly advise professional colleagues in different sectors, as well as graduates and undergraduates interested in pursuing international opportunities.
 I have designed and delivered workshops on digital media, and research methodologies, and also for one year served as a Training Specialist and consultant in U.S. Department of Homeland Security cyber-infrastructure.

 I also serve as an elected representative in different capacities inside and outside of academia and in public service.
 I am an elected Member of the Board of the U.S. Association of Women in Slavic Studies (AWSS).
 I am an Advisory Board of H-Net: Ukraine at the digital U.S.-based academic network H-Net: Humanities and Social Sciences Online.
 I am also a member of the American Association of Ukrainian Studies, ASEES, HASTAC for digital humanities, and others.

-I am a co-founding editor of the Forum on Race & Postcolonialism at Krytyka: Journal for Ukrainian Politics and Society, Harvard Ukrainian Research Institute.
+I've served on the University of Michigan CREES Executive Council; and at the Rackham Graduate School.
+I regularly serve as a peer-reviewer for academic journals in area studies, gender studies, visual culture, and other fields.
+I am co-founding editor of the Forum on Race & Postcolonialism at Krytyka: Journal for Ukrainian Politics and Society, Harvard Ukrainian Research Institute.
 I am also an Associate Member of the Shevchenko Scientific Society (NTSh-A) in New York, NY.

 Along with the above, I am also an active member of: